braughtg/DCgit/README.md

       1. Choose a theme for your site.
    1. Website URL will be: _CourseOrg_.github.io/_CourseRepoName_
 1. Commit and push changes
+1. Create a student list file in the Instructor directory (see StudentList.sample).
+   - Best not to commit and push this file.
 1. Create a repository within the course organization for each assignment.
 1. Grading:
    1. Use DCgitCheck to accept invitations to student repositories.